 I’ve vowed that this blog will not be political (unlike my Twitter feed).
-I want it to be a little island of online escape from the hyperbaric chamber that is our current social media universe.
-Then there’s another bombing—this time in Manchester—and another disaffected young Arab-Muslim man as the culprit.
+I want to write about just getting along.
+Then there’s another bombing and another disaffected young Arab-Muslim man as the culprit.
 I can’t be the only one who clicks on a link about a new attack saying, “PLEASE let the attacker not have an Arab or Pakistani name.”

 I’m not going to write about the politics of this awful morass.
 I’m simply going to write about some of the many Arab friends, colleagues, and passing strangers I’ve encountered in the last decade or so with as much forthrightness as I can.
-You’re free to draw your own conclusions.
+You’re free to draw your own conclusions about getting along in foreign places.

 My first close encounter with All Things Arab came from serving as an advisor to a criminal law reform project in Egypt from 2005 through 2008.
 This required me to spend a couple of two- or three-week stints in Cairo each year.
 A note about me and Cairo.
 It is crowded, dirty, noisy, smelly, with unspeakably bad traffic… and I loved every single day there.
 Perhaps a small part of this was that I was put up by the American Embassy at the Four Seasons.
 OK, maybe a little more than a small part.
 But the bigger reason was because of my amazing group of Egyptian colleagues and friends.